Select the appropriate application type for further instructions and applications.

 To obtain licensure in Mississippi, an applicant must meet the requirements of Sections 73-1-13 and/or 73-1-21 of the Architect Registration Act, as well as those outlined in Chapter 2 of the Rules and Regulations.

-Individuals can apply for initial licensure after completing the ARE as a Mississippi Exam Candidate, or for reciprocal licensure if initial licensure has been granted by another NCARB jurisdiction.
+Individuals can apply for initial licensure after completing the ARE and other registration requirements, or for reciprocal licensure if initial licensure has been granted by another NCARB jurisdiction.

 Business Structure and Name Requirements